-- Gen-Z supports new memory-centric architectures, enabling any-to-any communication among all component types.
+- Gen-Z supports new memory-centric architectures that enable any-to-any communication among all component types.
 Memory-centric architectures minimize data movement, reduce power consumption, reduce latency, and increase data access parallelism.
 Memory-centric architectures take advantage of Gen-Z multipath capabilities to increase aggregate performance and resiliency and enable new services.

 Q: Is a specification currently available?
 If so where can I get a copy?

-A: All finalized Gen-Z specifications will be made available to members and non-members through the Gen-Z Consortium website.
+A: All finalized Gen-Z specifications will be made publicly available to all through the Gen-Z Consortium website.

 - Draft specifications will be made available to all member companies.

-- Select draft specifications and technical proposals will be periodically made available to non-members to elicit direct feedback and input into the specifications and technologies under development.
+- Select draft specifications and technical proposals are periodically made available to the public to elicit direct feedback and input into the specifications and technologies under development.
 See our Specification page for the latest specifications

 - The Core specification, covering the architecture and protocol, will be published in late 2016.
 Additional specifications covering firmware, mechanical form factors, physical layers, etc. will be published starting in 2017.